People call the Altai Mountains... sorry the Russian parts of the heights of Altai the Golden Mountains.

 They expand for almost 1,200 miles and they are the highest mountains in Siberia.
 The highest peak in the mountain range, Belukha reaches 15,157 feet high.

-Altai Mountains rise where Russia, Mongolia, China and Kazakhstan meet.
+The Altai Mountains begin where Russia, Mongolia, China and Kazakhstan meet.
 The Russian side of the mountain range is on the UNESCO's World Heritage List because of the diversity of vegetation, which varies from steppe to mixed forest to alpine vegetation.

 The Altai Natural Reserve, along with Mount Belukha, Lake Teletskye, Ukok Plateau and Katun Natural Reserve occupy 16,178 square kilometres of the area.